Barksdale participates in Global Thunder 23

 |Downloads:

-This work, Barksdale participates in Global Thunder 23 [Image 4 of 4], by A1C Seth Watson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Barksdale participates in Global Thunder 23 [Image 8 of 8], by SSgt James Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT